-I have awakened many days wondering if what I am doing has any value and whether I am accomplishing anything of purpose… so the statement does have value.
-But to write life off as completely meaningless, I certainly can’t believe that!
+I have awakened many days wondering if what I am doing has any value and whether I am accomplishing anything of purpose…so the statement does have value.
+But to write life off as completely meaningless—I certainly can’t!

 Finding purpose with God as our starting point.

-As you read further in the text and elsewhere throughout the Bible you discover an enormous amount of hope and meaning to be found in each day.
+As you read further in the text and elsewhere throughout the Bible, you discover an enormous amount of hope and meaning to be found in each day.
 The last chapter of Ecclesiastes speaks of what we are to do when we’re young: love God and follow Him so that we have no regrets when we are old.
-We can indeed find purpose in the meaningless of life, and loving God is our starting point.
+We can indeed find purpose in the mundane parts of life, and loving God is our starting point.

 Love the One who holds your purpose.